Dear Home-Ec 101,

 - at least one bucket -I like having a second for rinse water, or I just use the sink or tub in a small bathroom

 - mild detergent, preferably pH neutral, but something like the plain plain original Dawn dish soap will do

 - several old towels

 - something to kneel on, unless you truly hate your knees and have no plans to wear shorts or skirts in the next week or so

 Fill your bucket with warm water, add just a squirt or two of detergent.
-You don’t want it sudsy, when you are scrubbing, you’re mostly relying on physical energy to remove dirt rather than chemical.
-(We’ve talked about these mechanisms in the past, in relation to laundry).
+You don’t want it sudsy, when you are scrubbing, you’re mostly relying on the steam cleaner.

 Dip one of your rags in the bucket and wring it well, this is to address smudges on the baseboard and everything else you notice while on your hands and knees (it’s amazing what a different perspective can reveal sometimes).
 Keep this in easy reach.

 Mentally divide the room into smallish squares, no more than a couple of feet across.
 Dip your scrub brush into the soapy water and gently scrub in circular motions, be sure to try to pull dirt away from the corners rather than pushing into them.
 Rinse your brush often to prevent just transferring dirt from one area to another.
 The bristles of the scrub brush sweep up and trap the dirt which is then rinsed away.
 (This is why I have a separate bucket for rinse water, you don’t want to just keep dipping your scrub brush back into dirty water and potentially picking up the same dirt to reapply it to the floor)